lucasondel/ExpFamilyDistributions.jl/docs/src/usage.md

 | `Normal{T, D}`        | `D`-multivariate normal distribution     |
 | `NormalDiag{T, D}`    | `D`-multivariate normal distribution with diagonal covariance matrix |

-For all the distributions, the `T` parameter how the parameters are encoded.
+For all the distributions, the `T<:AbstractFloat` is the type of the distribution parameters.
 Note that you cannot compute the KL divergence (`kldiv`) with distributions having different `T`.